HCI-100 Matt Black Motorcycle / Scooter Half Helmet (X-Large)

 Modular helmets are usually kept closed while riding and the chin bar is kept up only when not riding the motorcycle.
 If your helmet is kept in view position while riding, the potential risk of neck injury is greatly increased in the event of an accident.
 However, those modular helmets which are dual certified as full face and open face helmets offer a great degree of protection even though found in the open mode.

-Open Face Motorcycle Helmet: Outdoors face Motorcycle helmets cover a corner from the head, the ears and the cheeks but do not possess the chin bar that the full face helmet possesses.
-Some of them have provisions for visors to get snapped on.
-The security for the face is minimal when utilizing these helmets.
+Open Face Helmet: The open face helmets cover the rear in the head, the ears and the cheeks such as the contain the chin bar that the full face helmet possesses.
+Many of them have provisions for visors to become snapped on.
+The protection for the face is minimal when utilizing these helmets.

 Supplementing facial protection by goggles or snapping with a face shield protects the face area from flying debris, strong wind and insects.

-Half Motorcycle Helmet: Famous during the 1960s plus known as the pudding basin helmet in the united kingdom, 1 / 2 Motorcycle helmet or &lsquoshorty' was popular among road racers.
-The style is actually comparable to a wide open face helmet without the presence of lowered rear.
-The bowl shaped helmet won't offer a good deal of protection and the rider must wear goggles to guard your eye area.
-As a result of decreased safety they offer, a couple of Motorcycle Safety Foundations have banned the use of this half helmet.
+Half Helmet: Famous throughout the 1960s and also known as the pudding basin helmet in the united kingdom, 1 / 2 helmet or &lsquoshorty' was popular among road racers.
+The design is practically similar to an open face helmet without worrying about lowered rear.
+The bowl shaped helmet won't offer much of a protection and the rider has got to wear goggles to safeguard the eye area.
+Due to decreased safety which they offer, several Motorcycle Safety Foundations have banned using this half helmet.

 Headwear Not Included Within The Whole World Of Helmets